According to the PISA report: Students, Computers and Learning: Making the Connection (2015):

 At Wirreanda Secondary School, we pride ourselves in educating our students on Digital Citizenship and Digital Literacies.
 Whilst embracing the power of digital technology, we recognise the need to raise awareness of the risks that students can face online.

-2017 will see major changes in IT provision at Wirreanda Secondary School.
-Details of the 2017 BYOD provision can be found here.
+Details of the 2018 BYOD provision can be found here.

-As we have introduced a BYOD scheme for 2017, there have been significant amendments to the Acceptable Use of ICT Policy.
+We introduced a BYOD scheme at the start of 2017, which has led to significant amendments to the Acceptable Use of ICT Policy.
 Students and parents/care givers are obligated to read the policy in advance of signing the Agreement of the Acceptable Use of ICT Policy.
 Both the policy and the agreement form are provided below.

 If you have any questions regarding use of IT/Digital Technologies in relation to the school, please do not hesitate to get in touch.